AlexanderRyzhko/0install-TUF/README.md

 A brief description on how 0install + TUF works.

+The following diagram shows how the roles handled by TUF and how the keys are managed:

 ![0install+TUF](https://raw.github.com/AlexanderRyzhko/0install-TUF/master/Images/TUF_metadata.jpg)

-The following diagram shows how the roles handled by TUF and how the keys are managed.

 More information about the roles: